Rooftoptek/Rooftop-SDK-Android/docs/04 - users.md

 This note will then only be accessible to the current user, although it will be accessible to any device where that user is signed in.
 This functionality is useful for applications where you want to enable access to user data across multiple devices, like a personal todo list.

 Permissions can also be granted on a per-user basis.
-You can add permissions individually to a `RTACL` using `setReadAccess` and `setWriteAccess`.
+You can add permissions individually to a `RTACL` using `setUserAccess`.
 For example, let's say you have a message that will be sent to a group of several users, where each of them have the rights to read and delete that message:

 ```java
 RTObject groupMessage = new RTObject("Message");